 Aqua was launched on May 4, 2002, and has six Earth-observing instruments on board, collecting a variety of global data sets.
 Aqua was the first member launched of a group of satellites termed the Afternoon Constellation, or sometimes the A-Train.
 The second member to be launched was Aura, in July 2004, the third member was PARASOL, in December 2004, and the fourth and fifth members are CloudSat and CALIPSO, in May 2006.
-The Japanese satellite GCOM-W1 was launched on May 18, 2012 and entered the A-Train in front of Aqua on June 29, 2012.
-One additional satellite, NASA's OCO-2, currently under development, is also expected to enter the A-Train.
+GCOM-W1 and OCO-2 are scheduled to join the configuration in 2012 and 2013, respectively.
 Once completed, the A-Train will be led by OCO-2, followed by GCOM-W1, then Aqua, CloudSat, CALIPSO, PARASOL, and, in the rear, Aura.

 - Aqua Status

 Operating instruments: AIRS, AMSU, CERES, MODIS, and AMSR-E, the latter at a reduced rotation rate appropriate for cross-calibration purposes rather than for science.

 Current life expectancy: Aqua has far exceeded its design life of 6 years and has a strong chance of operating successfully into the early 2020s.

 Data access: The processed Aqua data are available through several NASA data centers identified on the images and data page.